-(2) Not later than January 1, 2024, and annually thereafter, each law enforcement unit shall submit a report on the form prescribed pursuant to subdivision (1) of this subsection concerning the unit's compliance with the provisions of subsection (c) of this section to the Institute for Municipal and Regional Policy at The University of Connecticut.
-The institute shall post such reports on the institute's Internet web site.

-- (3) Not later than July 1, 2024, and annually thereafter, the Institute for Municipal and Regional Policy at The University of Connecticut shall, within available appropriations, review the reports submitted pursuant to subdivision (2) of this subsection, and report the results of such review and any recommendations as a result of such review to the Governor, the Police Officer Standards and Training Council, the Criminal Justice Policy and Planning Division within the Office of Policy and Management and, in accordance with the provisions of section 11-4a, the joint standing committees of the General Assembly having cognizance of matters relating to the judiciary and public safety and security. - Sec.
-2. (NEW) (Effective October 1, 2024) (a) Except as provided in subsections (b) and (c) of this section, any public agency, as defined in section 1-200 of the general statutes, that maintains a copy of a record created using body-worn recording equipment or a dashboard camera pursuant to section 29-6d of the general statutes, as amended by this act, may charge the requesting party a redaction fee for any such record that requires redaction in accordance with the provisions of this section.
+- (2) Not later than January 1, 2024, and annually thereafter, each law enforcement unit shall submit a report on the form prescribed pursuant to subdivision (1) of this subsection concerning the unit's compliance with the provisions of subsection (c) of this section to the Institute for Municipal and Regional Policy at The University of Connecticut.
+The institute shall post such reports on the institute's Internet web site. - (3) Not later than July 1, 2024, and annually thereafter, the Institute for Municipal and Regional Policy at The University of Connecticut shall, within available appropriations, review the reports submitted pursuant to subdivision (2) of this subsection, and report the results of such review and any recommendations as a result of such review to the Governor, the Police Officer Standards and Training Council, the Criminal Justice Policy and Planning Division within the Office of Policy and Management and, in accordance with the provisions of section 11-4a, the joint standing committees of the General Assembly having cognizance of matters relating to the judiciary and public safety and security. - Sec.
+2. (NEW) (Effective October 1, 2025) (a) Except as provided in subsections (b) and (c) of this section, any public agency, as defined in section 1-200 of the general statutes, that maintains a copy of a record created using body-worn recording equipment or a dashboard camera pursuant to section 29-6d of the general statutes, as amended by this act, may charge the requesting party a redaction fee for any such record that requires redaction in accordance with the provisions of this section.
 Such fee shall compensate the public agency for the time spent redacting any portion of the requested record as required or authorized by state or federal law, including, but not limited to, the provisions of subsection (g) of section 29-6d of the general statutes, as amended by this act.
-Such fee shall be calculated as follows: - 237 (1) The public agency shall not charge the requesting party for the 238 time spent searching for the applicable record that is responsive to the 239 request. - (2) (A) Except as provided in subparagraph (B) of this subdivision, the first two hours of labor costs incurred by the public agency in redacting the requested record shall not be charged to the requesting party.
+Such fee shall be calculated as follows:

+(1) The public agency shall not charge the requesting party for the 237 time spent searching for the applicable record that is responsive to the request.